nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #7.md

 	category_id
 ```

-9. What is the total transaction “penetration” for each product? (hint: penetration = number of transactions where at least 1 quantity of a product was purchased divided by total number of transactions)
+**9. What is the total transaction “penetration” for each product? (hint: penetration = number of transactions where at least 1 quantity of a product was purchased divided by total number of transactions)**

-10. What is the most common combination of at least 1 quantity of any 3 products in a 1 single transaction?
+**10. What is the most common combination of at least 1 quantity of any 3 products in a 1 single transaction?**